-- (1) Misstatements in financial statements can arise from either fraud or error, but this Standard covers the fraud that would cause material misstatements which the auditor is required to address in the financial statement audit.
-The term "fraud" as referred to in this Standard means an intentional act by one or more individuals among management, employees, or third parties, involving the use of deception to obtain an unjust or illegal advantage. - (2) This Standard, which stipulates the requirements for the auditor to address risks of material misstatements due to fraud (hereinafter simply referred to as "risks of fraud") in the financial statement audit, is not intended to change the purpose of the financial statement audit nor intended to expose fraud itself. - (3) This Standard is not intended to uniformly require additional specified audit procedures to respond to risks of fraud in all the financial statement audits.
-This Standard is, based on the concept of risk-based approach which has already been adopted in the current Auditing Standards, intended to enhance the effectiveness of the financial statement audit through appropriate assessment of risks of fraud and performance of audit procedures appropriately in response to the assessed risks of fraud. - (4) An auditor is responsible for expressing an audit opinion on the financial statements prepared by management, and such auditor's responsibility to express an opinion on the financial statements is distinguished from the management's responsibility to prepare those financial statements.
-When an auditor performs an audit with the professional due care, such auditor would not be held liable, which is unchanged under this standard.
+- (1) Misstatements in financial statements can arise from either fraud or error.
+This Standard covers material misstatements that arise from fraud in the financial statement audit.
+The term "fraud" as referred to in this Standard means an intentional act by one or more individuals which may include management, employees, or third parties, using deception to obtain an unjust or illegal advantage. - (2) This Standard is not intended to change the purpose of the financial statement audit nor intended to expose fraud.
+This standard stipulates the requirements for the auditor to address risks of material misstatement due to fraud (hereinafter simply referred to as "risks of fraud") in the financial statement audit. - (3) This Standard is not intended to uniformly require additional specified audit procedures to respond to risks of fraud in all financial statement audits.
+This Standard is, based on the concept of a risk-based approach which has already been adopted in the current Auditing Standards and is intended to enhance the effectiveness of the financial statement audit through clarifying audit procedures and to require an appropriate assessment of risks of fraud and performance of audit procedures appropriately in response to the assessed risks of fraud. - (4) An auditor is responsible for expressing an audit opinion on the financial statements prepared by management, and such auditor's responsibility to express an opinion on the financial statements is distinguished from management's responsibility to prepare the financial statements.
+When an auditor performs an audit with due professional care, the auditor is considered to have fulfilled their responsibility.